CANNES LIONS 2024: key takeaways from team Accord

 Matt Price, Creative Strategist:

-The crisis in creative effectiveness, continued
+the crisis in creative effectiveness, continued

 One of the central themes I noticed at Cannes Lions was the ongoing crisis in creative effectiveness.
 Despite brands spending over $750 billion on advertising last year, only an estimated 6% is considered truly effective.